jobsonita/studies_django_w3tutorial/README.md

 > - tests.py
 > - views.py

-## Creating migrations for new or modified models:
+## Creating migrations for new or modified models

 Whenever we change the `models.py` file of an app to include new models or change old ones, we must create migrations to tell the database to comply to those changes.
 We do that by running the following command: